 Fonds chorégraphique Fernand Nault

-Born in Earstern Townships André Laprise has graduated from L’École supérieure des Grands Ballets Canadiens.
-Teacher and choreographer at L’Académie de danse de l’Outaouais since 1979, he was appointed artistic, educational and administrative director of this institution in 1982.
-In 1984, he creates the Camp d’été qui danse and becomes assistant of Les Grands Ballets Canadiens Choreographer Emeritus, Mr Fernand Nault..
+Born in Eastern Townships, André Laprise graduated from L’École supérieure des Grands Ballets Canadiens.
+Teacher and choreographer at L’Académie de danse de l’Outaouais since 1979, he was appointed artistic, educational, and administrative director of this institution in 1982.
+In 1984, he created the Camp d’été qui danse and became assistant of Les Grands Ballets Canadiens Choreographer Emeritus, Fernand Nault.

-In 2002, the Prix hommage de la Ville de Gatineau is presented to André Laprise for his involvement in the artistic and cultural development of the Outaouais region..
+In 2002, the Prix homage de la Ville de Gatineau is presented to André Laprise for his involvement in the artistic and cultural development of the Outaouais region.